30 Day Gratitude Challenge for 2023: Are You Up for It?

 Day 3: Thank your mom

 Moms are the best!
 They are often our biggest cheerleaders and most supportive friends.
 So, let your mom know how much she means to you today.
-Grandmas and other women that lift you up could also use the love today!
+Grandmas and other women who lift you up could also use the love today!

-Day 5: Bake a treat and give some to others
+Day 5: Bake a delicious treat

 Bake treats in your 30 days of gratitude questions